KirstChat/the-wee-norn-iron-box/README.md

 The goal of this project is to create a snack box service that will allow registered users to choose from a range of drinks, foods and snacks that are only available in Northern Ireland.
 The project is aimed at anyone who lives/studies/works abroad or elsewhere in the UK, and misses the taste of home!

-Registered users will receive a box containing their chosen Northern Irish goods all for the price of £10, including fast and free delivery.
-Registered users can add the following to their box:
+Registered users will receive a box containing 6 of their chosen Northern Irish goods all for the price of £10, including fast and free delivery.

-- 2 x breads
-- 2 x drinks
-- 2 x snacks

 ### User Stories